Small boat at Little Ambergris Cay in the Turks and Caicos

 Chalk Sound National Park

 Chalk Sound is simply beautiful to see from shore, but it’s also great for kayaking and paddleboarding.
-Many of the cays in the lagoon are home to iguanas, and there’s even a mother and baby dolphin that live in the beautiful national park.
+Many of the cays in the lagoon are home to iguanas, and there’s even a mother and baby dolphin that live in the national park.

 Leeward Beach